This article will explain what it means to cease trading, and what the ramifications are for both company directors and creditors.

 Ceasing Trading Via a Creditors’ Voluntary Liquidation (CVL)

-A Creditors’ Voluntary Liquidation (CVL) is an insolvency procedure that’s designed for insolvent businesses.
+A corporate voluntary agreement (CVL) is an insolvency procedure that’s designed for insolvent businesses.
 In a CVL, the directors of an insolvent business voluntarily cease trading and “wind up” the business, using the value of the business’s assets to compensate creditors.
 Ceasing trading via a CVL is a common option for insolvent businesses that aren’t commercially viable, meaning they are unlikely to recover financially.
 A CVL often occurs after a long period of pressure and/or legal action from creditors to recover debts.

 To close via a CVL, your business will need to be cash flow or balance sheet insolvent, meaning it can no longer afford to pay its creditors.
 If you believe that your business is insolvent and want to cease trading via a CVL, please contact our insolvency team for more information.